KidPiano/LeetCode/Problems/0572_Subtree-of-Another-Tree/Explanation.md

 - <div><b>Space:</b> \(O(m+n)\)</div>

 ## Approach 3: Reduction to Substring Problem (StringBuilder, indexOf) ⭐
-The primary reason for the bad runtime in the previous approach is because strings are immutable in Java.
-So to improve upon this approach, asdasd
+The primary reason for the bad runtime in the previous approach is due to the fact that strings are immutable in Java.
+So let us use StringBuilder or StringBuffer instead.

 <iframe src="https://leetcode.com/playground/LcwEF8ZC/shared" frameBorder="0" width="100%" height="425"></iframe>